 For students, the price tag of a four-year college education is close to triple what it was three decades ago.
-While many have pointed to rising costs at schools themselves - especially higher administration expenses and construction outlays - there are other important factors driving tuition rates higher.
+While many have pointed to rising costs at schools themselves - especially higher administrative expenses and construction outlays - there are other important factors driving tuition rates higher.
 Practitioners at the Federal Reserve Bank of Cleveland’s Policy Summit weighed in with their perspectives on the rising cost of getting a degree.

 Average annual tuition and room and board for full-time undergrads has nearly tripled in the past 30 years